Specialist IP Camera Store since 2004

 One of the most frequent questions we get asked is the reason some cameras are priced differently to others.
 There’s often a variety of reasons, but one of the main culprits is the lens.

 In short, fixed lens cameras give a specific field of view, while the viewing angle of a varifocal is set during installation.
-The moving parts and lens adjustment required for varifocals increases the price of a camera.
+The moving parts and lens adjustment required for varifocals increase the price of a camera.

 Though, of course, there’s a little more to it than that.

 These cameras come with a pre-configured lens which gives you a fixed field of view.
-With few moving parts, fixed view cameras provide a simple set up.
+With few moving parts, fixed-view cameras provide a simple set-up.

-Their relative simplicity, competitive price and choice of models, make fixed view cameras popular for homes and small businesses.
+Their relative simplicity, competitive price and choice of models make fixed view cameras popular for homes and small businesses.
 For general surveillance, they’re usually very effective.

-Due to their lack of moving parts fixed view cameras are the most cost effective on the market.
+Due to their lack of moving parts fixed view cameras are the most cost-effective on the market.
 We currently offer a number of models for around £100 (exc.
 VAT).

 The lack of moving parts makes the installation easy.
 There’s no need to adjust the focal length or angle of view, just point the camera in the right direction and away you go.

-This makes fixed view lens cameras great for smaller businesses.
+This makes fixed-view lens cameras great for smaller businesses.

-Axis M3045-V
+Axis M3216-LVE

-2.8mm, 106° field of view
+2.9mm, 102° field of view

-2.8mm, 110° field of view
+2.8mm, 104° field of view

 2.8mm 108°field of view

 With an adjustable lens, varifocal cameras allow you to adjust until you have the perfect field of view.
-Unlike a pan tilt zoom models, this adaptability is used for installation only.
+Unlike pan tilt zoom models, this adaptability is used for installation only.
 Once your field of view is set, it stays the same, until it is adjusted.

 The key benefit to a varifocal camera is the flexibility this gives you during installation.
 They allow you to adjust the lens between the top and bottom limits of its view angle.
 This flexibility does come with an increase in cost.